TomasHubelbauer/selfie/readme.md

 The extra step of clicking the button is required as the `getDisplayMedia` API needs to be called from a user gesture.

+## Roadmap

+I have a feature in the works which is capable of automatically cropping out a region of the image which is outlined by a solid color (not shade) border.
+It works decently, but slowly.
+It is the `detect` method in `index.js`.
+Once this is implemented, this library will be more usable by allowing the user to mark the area of their interest or the whole tab and the automatic crop would remove the browser chrome Firefox keeps (but Chrome does not) when capturing a specific tab.

+## Support

+I've tested the library works in Mozilla Firefox and Google Chrome.
+I've also tested Safari.
+In macOS Safari, the user is not asked for a window to select, the entire screen is shared immediately.
+In iOS Safari, `getDisplayMedia` is not supported.

 ## Notes

 ### Multiple rendering implementations